petermattia/petermattia/research.md

 Research at Stanford
 ====================

-I work with [Prof. William Chueh](http://chuehlab.stanford.edu) on improving the rate capability and lifetime of lithium-ion batteries.
+I work with [Prof. William Chueh](http://chuehlab.stanford.edu) on **making lithium-ion batteries last longer** and **charge faster.**
-In a nutshell, my research aims to make lithium-ion batteries last longer and charge faster.
+More technically, I use electrochemical characerization to study how surface effects impact the side reactions and rate capability of carbon anodes.
-I'll provide more details when I've published my work, but my two projects include:
+I'll provide more details when I've published my work, but my main projects include:
-- Studying growth of the
+- Studying the growth of the
 [solid-electrolyte interphase](https://en.wikipedia.org/wiki/Lithium-ion_battery#Electrolytes),
 which is one of the largest sources of degradation in lithium-ion batteries
 - High-throughput screening of fast-charging policies for commercial cells